geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 file directly, but to find out which *layers* are available to import, with `ogrListLayers`.
-The output from this command tells us that various layers are available, including `tracks` and `track_points`: try it.
+The output from this command tells us that various layers are available, including `tracks` and `track_points`.
 These are imported into R's *workspace* using `readOGR`.

 Finally, the basic
 `plot` function is used to visualize the newly imported objects, ensuring they make sense.
 In the second `plot` function, we take a subset of the object (see section ... for more on this).
 To see how to add axes, enter `?axis`

+Try discovering more about the function by typing `?readOGR`.
-As stated in the help documentation (accessed by entering `?readOGR`), the `dsn =` argument is interpreted differently depending on the type of file used.
-In the above example, the file name was the file name.
+The documentation explains that the `dsn =` argument is interpreted differently depending on the type of file used.
+In the above example, the `dsn` was set to as the name of the file.
 To load Shapefiles, by contrast, the *folder* containing the data is
 used: